Applepielord291/SortingPlayground/README.md

     Flow Charts:
         check FlowChartFolder
-**OPEN THE FLOWCHARTS IN A NEW TAB, THEY'RE MASSIVE**
+**OPEN THE FLOWCHARTS IN A NEW TAB, THEY'RE MASSIVE** **EDIT: in the flowcharts you will see main.py, THAT IS app.py but main was its INITIAL name.**

 **Steps to run:**
     Go to my itch.io link